vaishaliwebkul/Learn-Symfony/README.md

 <b> For Developers - </b> This is a guide for all dev guys, to get you started down with Symfony and PHP Framework, which is known for its robustness, scalability, High performance, security, and a Component-based system.

 <p> Now, the whole class of PHP/Symfony developers, can also contribute to this project and create your own helpdesk by using any code and make it better for your customers.
 Expect bugs and sharp edges.
-Please help by trying it out, [reporting][2]
+Please help us by trying it out, <a href="https://github.com/uvdesk/community-skeleton/issues"> reporting bugs</a>, and letting us know what you
-bugs</a>, and letting us know what you think!</p>
+think!</p>

 <h3> <b> Features  </h3>